kubernetes/kubernetes/examples/rbd/README.md

 - *secretName*: The name of the authentication secrets.
 If provided, *secretName* overrides *keyring*.
 Note, see below about how to create a secret.
 - *fsType*: The filesystem type (ext4, xfs, etc) that formatted on the device.
 - *readOnly*: Whether the filesystem is used as readOnly.
+- *sidecar*: The name of the sidecar container that can run *rbd* command.

 # Use Ceph Authentication Secret